hapostgres/pg_auto_failover/docs/architecture.rst

 for potential data loss if now the primary server were to be failing too.

 .. figure:: ./pg_auto_failover-arch.png
+   :alt: pg_auto_failover Architecture for a standalone PostgreSQL service

    pg_auto_failover Architecture for a standalone PostgreSQL service